• Skip to primary navigation

 • Chocolate: the coffee smoothie is topped with espresso powder, but you could try cocoa powder instead or even a splash of chocolate syrup

 • Berries: one surprising flavour pairing is coffee and berries (like in this coffee raspberry bread pudding!
-Try adding a few strawberries or raspberries to the blender and see if you like it!
+Add a few strawberries or raspberries to the blender and see if you like it!

 • Oats: to give the smoothie more body and to make it a better meal replacement, you can add large flake oats (also called rolled oats) and blend them in.
 They won't add much taste but will thicken up this smoothie and make it more substantial.

-• plain yogurt is unsweetened, but if you want more sweetness, and easy way would be to use vanilla yogurt instead or sweetened plain yogurt.
+• Yogurt—I use plain unsweetened yogurt, but you can also use vanilla yogurt instead or sweetened plain yogurt.

 Garnishing banana smoothies with cocoa nibs and espresso powder to serve them.